 Hidden Springs Creamery

 This farm started with about 50 sheep and now they milk 500 Lucane and East Friesian dairy sheep.
-A stay at their bed and breakfast, that includes a full farm tour, will give you an appreciation of what “farm to table” really means.
+A stay at their bed and breakfast, which includes a full farm tour, will give you an appreciation of what “farm to table” really means and the connection between food and farming in the Driftless.
 From their guard donkey, Jezebel, to coaxing the sheep in for milking with treats, this is a unique farm vacation.

 Where to begin?
 If you are looking for advice on which cheese to try, in 2014, Meadow Melody was named one of the top 16 cheeses in the world at the World Championship Cheese Contest.
 They have a lot of national award winners too.